 Partnership Addresses the Capacity Problems:

 In various parts and regions, there is a scarcity of nurse trainers, making it hard for students who are pursuing the course.
 Materials and resources availability is another problem that students face.
-Partnerships help to improve the nurse learning opportunities by addressing these major problems.
+Partnerships help to improve nurse learning opportunities by addressing these significant problems.